-Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
-As service providers: We provide comprehensive and equitable health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes. families, and providing high quality care.
-The service and organisation have established links with Pacific organisations through their Pacific staff, to assist in the implementation of their Pacific health plan.
+Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
+As service providers: We provide comprehensive and equitable health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes. have established links with Pacific organisations through their Pasifika staff to assist in the implementation of their Pacific health plan.
 Subsection 1.3: My rights during service delivery The People: My rights have meaningful effect through the actions and behaviours of others.
 Te Tiriti:Service providers recognise Māori mana motuhake (self-determination).
 As service providers: We provide services and support to people in a way that upholds their rights and complies with legal requirements.
-FA Enduring power of attorney (EPOA), family/whānau, or their representative of choice, are consulted in the assessment process to determine residents' wishes and support needs when required.
-Staff have completed cultural training, which includes Māori rights and health equity.
-Māori mana motuhake is recognised for all residents residing in the facility as far as possible, by involving residents in care planning and supporting residents to make choices around all aspects of their lives, as evidenced in care plans and supported by the Māori health plan.
-Interviews with ten staff (five healthcare assistants [HCAs], one registered nurse [RN], two activities coordinators, one kitchen manager and one maintenance person) and two managers (CEO and nurse manager [NM]) stated that the service's care philosophy is resident and family/whānau centred, as reviewed in the care plans.
+FA Enduring power of attorney (EPOA), family/whānau are consulted in the assessment process to determine residents' wishes and support needs when required.
+Staff have completed cultural training which includes Māori rights and health equity.
+Māori mana motuhake is recognised for all residents residing in the facility as far as possible by involving residents with the support of whānau in care planning and supporting residents to make choices around all aspects of their daily routines as evidenced in care plans and supported by the Māori health plan.
+Interviews with nine staff (four healthcare assistants [HCAs], two registered nurses [RNs], one diversional therapist [DT], one activities coordinator, one kitchen manager) and two managers (facility manager [FM] and clinical manager [CM]) stated that the service's care philosophy is resident and family/whānau centred as reviewed in the care plans.
 Subsection 1.4: I am treated with respect The People: I can be who I am when I am treated with dignity and respect.
 Te Tiriti: Service providers commit to Māori mana motuhake.
 As service providers: We provide services and support to people in a way that is inclusive and respects their identity and their experiences.
-FA The Montecillo Veterans Home annual training plan schedules training that meets the diverse needs of people across the service.
+FA The Victoria Care annual training plan schedules training that meets the diverse needs of people across the service.
 Training on Te Tiriti o Waitangi was provided in 2022 to support the provision of culturally inclusive care.
 The organisation's orientation booklet has a section where the staff member is required to read and understand the principles of Te Tiriti o Waitangi.
 Māori cultural days are celebrated (including Matariki and Waitangi Day).
 The service has acknowledged tikanga practices in the policies and procedures reviewed and in the Māori care planning process.
 Policies and procedures are updated to ensure that te reo Māori and tikanga practices are incorporated in all activities undertaken.